DamriaNeelesh/hushhTech/CAREER_FORM_SETUP.md

 4. **Output Directory** – `dist`.
 5. **Development Command** – `vite` (Vercel ignores this during production builds but it matches the local setup).
 6. **Environment Variables** – Add the Google Sheets credentials and sheet ID listed above (plus any EmailJS keys if you move them out of the component).
+7. **Clear the build cache** – From the Vercel dashboard, open **Deployments → Redeploy** and pick **Clear build cache and redeploy** so the old dependency tree (`vite-plugin-mdx@3.6.1`) is discarded before the next build runs.
-7. **Save & Redeploy** – Trigger a new deployment after the configuration is saved.
+8. **Save & Redeploy** – Trigger a new deployment after the configuration is saved.

 The repository also contains a `vercel.json` file that mirrors the settings above.
 Vercel will respect the JSON file in addition to the dashboard settings, so keeping them aligned prevents configuration drift.
-The file now pins the install command to `npm install --legacy-peer-deps`, runs `npm run build`, sets the Node runtime for the API routes to 18.x, and rewrites all SPA routes back to `index.html` so direct navigation works after deployment.
+The file now pins the install command to `npm install --legacy-peer-deps`, exposes the build-time environment variable `NPM_CONFIG_LEGACY_PEER_DEPS=true` (so even a plain `npm install` behaves correctly), runs `npm run build`, sets the Node runtime for the API routes to 18.x, and rewrites all SPA routes back to `index.html` so direct navigation works after deployment.

 ## 🧪 Testing Checklist
 After deploying, run through this quick smoke test: